AdaGold/BankAccounts/README.md

 # Bank Accounts

+We will be working with the concept of bank accounts in order to explore more object-oriented code as well as a few other new topics.

-## Breakfast
+## Wave 1

+Create a `Bank` module which will contain your `Account` class and any future bank account logic.

-Create an `Account` class with a minimum of 6 specs.
-The class should have the following methods:
+Create an `Account` class which should have the following methods:
 - `self.new(id, initial_balance)`: creates a new instance with the instance variable `id` and 'initial_balance' assigned
   - Account cannot be created with initialize negative balance - this will `raise` an `ArgumentError` (Google this)
-- `#withdraw(amount)`: The input amount gets taken out of the account as result of an ATM transaction.
-Return value should be the updated account balance.
+- `#withdraw(amount)`: The input amount gets taken out of the account as result of a simulated ATM transaction.
+Method should return the updated account balance.
   - Does not allow the account to go negative - Will output a warning message and return the original un-modified balance
-- `#deposit(amount)`: Adds the input amount to the account balance as a result of an ATM transaction.
-Return value should be the updated account balance
+- `#deposit(amount)`: Adds the input amount to the account balance as a result of a simulated ATM transaction.
+Method should return the updated account balance.
-- `#balance`: Returns the current account balance
+- `#balance`: Returns the current account balance.

+Optional:?

+## Wave 2
+- CSVs
+- Enumerables

+## Wave 3
+- Add RSpec
+- Inheritance

 Create a `SavingsAccount` class with a minimum of 6 specs.
 The class should inherit behavior from the `Account` class.
 It should include updated logic within the following methods:
 - `self.new(id, initial_balance)`: creates a new instance with the instance variable `id` and 'initial_balance' assigned